What is fibromyalgia?

 Traditionally, fibromyalgia is treated by suppressing the individual symptoms with medication.
 The most commonly prescribed are pain relievers, including NSAIDs (both over-the-counter and prescription), antidepressants and anti-seizure drugs.
 NSAIDs have powerful side effects and can cause secondary issues, such as stomach problems, including bleeding and ulcer, abdominal pain, fluid retention, kidney problems, heart problems, rashes and more.
 In fact, NSAIDs have recently been found to be more dangerous than previously thought.
 The FDA is now strengthening their warning that even the over-the-counter strengths can cause heart attacks or strokes.
 Patients will generally be on some form of these medication for life.
 As with most drugs, they have a host of side effects, including addiction, loss of sexual desire, weight gain, constipation, insomnia, nausea, suicidal thoughts, depression, and more.

 At the Magaziner Center, we believe that suppressing the symptoms of fibromyalgia is not good enough.
 We recognize that fibromyalgia is a complex condition triggered by many underlying factors.
-We strive to find the underlying cause of the symptoms, allowing us to treat the condition at its source.
+We strive to find the underlying cause of the symptoms, and to treat the condition at its source.
 We analyze each patient uniquely via a full physical examination, biochemical analysis and discussion of his or her past medical history and individual lifestyle.
 We look beyond the label of “Fibromyalgia” to identify what’s keeping you from feeling better, and use natural and innovative methods to solve the underlying problem.

 We test for triggers such as Food allergies or sensitivities, insufficiencies in nutrients, cellular imbalance, heavy metal toxicity, imbalance in gastroesophageal bacteria and yeast, and more.
 We are then able to treat each cause using methods such as nutritional supplementation, including intravenous supplements, and sublingual desensitization.